The Louvre Museum

 Look high into the right-hand gallery of spectators.
 Jacques-Louis David painted himself there, watching the ceremony he later monumentalized.
 Once you spot him, the picture changes: it becomes not only an event record, but also a signed act of political authorship.

-Painted from 1805–1807 by Jacques-Louis David, this work was less a neutral record than a carefully controlled image of legitimacy after Napoleon’s 1804 coronation.
+Painted from 1805 to 1807 by Jacques-Louis David, this work was less a neutral record than a carefully controlled image of legitimacy after Napoleon’s 1804 coronation.
 The real ceremony took place at Notre-Dame, but David adjusted figures and gestures to strengthen imperial authority, even including Napoleon’s mother, who was not actually there.
-Today the painting remains one of France’s clearest visual statements about power, propaganda, and memory.
+Today, the painting remains one of France’s clearest visual statements about power, propaganda, and memory.

 👉 Explore the full history of the Louvre Museum